 and we have β [Success]Hash:....

-You're in Set!
+β You're in Set!

-Once everything is up and running, you can start monitoring your transactions on basescan.org Just search your wallet address and keep an eye on the activity.
+Once everything is up and running, you can start monitoring your transactions on basescan.org

 π§ Note: Even failed transactions are part of the normal node workflow β don't worry!